 Many Individual Investors Miss Recent Stock Increase

 No doubt, the stock market tumble from 2008 is still very much on the minds of investors in the Thrift Savings Plan.
-(See the annual chart on for TSP returns.)
 Many individual investors are still afraid of stocks or are jumpy when watching their investments go up while being fearful of another significant downturn.
 The Wall Street Journal notes that individual investors are continuing to pour money into bond mutual funds while largely ignoring American stock funds.

 That trend is also evident among TSP investors.

 TSP participants transferred money into the G fund during February at a substantial rate for the first time since March of 2009. $518 million was transferred into the G fund by TSP investors.
 In the same month, $200 million was also transferred into the F fund during February.

 $379 million was transferred out of the C fund, $34 million was transferred out of the S fund and $431 million was transferred out of the I fund in February.

 At the same time, the number of investors in the L funds continues to increase.
 663,525 TSP participants are now investing in the L funds.
 At the end of February 2009, there were 580,588 participants in the L funds.